alebaffa/swcraftnewsletter/README.md

-# scnewsletter-new
-The new version of the Software Craftsmanship Newsletter website
+# Software Craftsmanship Newsletter website (new version)
+This is a new version written in Go.

+## Work in progress!